GamesNostalgia is a website entirely dedicated to retro gaming.

 aliens first-person fps multiplayer science fiction shooter warAge of Empires is a historical real-time strategy game created by Ensemble Studios and published by Microsoft on October 15, 1997, for Windows.
 Later, it was also published for Mac OS on August 22, 1998.

-classical antiquity history isometric real-time rts strategy warDisney's Tarzan (also known as Tarzan Action Game) is a platformer created by Eurocom Developments and published by Disney in 1999.
-Released for PlayStation and Windows, later, it was also ported to Nintendo 64.
+classical antiquity history isometric real-time rts strategy warDisney's Tarzan, also known as Tarzan Action Game, is a platformer developed by Eurocom Developments and published by Disney Interactive in 1999 for Windows and PlayStation, with a Nintendo 64 port following later the same year.

 Year: 1999 Genre: Platformer